-We value the trust of our supporters, and recognize that maintaining this trust requires transparency and accountability in how we treat the information that is provided to us by our supporters.
+We highly value the trust of our supporters and understand that maintaining this trust requires transparency and accountability in handling the information provided to us.
 Through the use of pages on this website and through interaction with our products and services, we may collect data from you.
-Sometimes the data we collect related to you or identifies you.
-In this policy, data that relates to or identifies an individual is defined as “personal data.”
+In certain instances, the data we collect may related to you or identify you.
+In this policy, data that identifies an individual is referred to as “personal data.”
 Our goal is to always maintain the highest levels of privacy and security with your personal data, in keeping with the principles of the PIPEDA.
 We will always try to give you appropriate notice of what data we collect and how we will use it, and we will only process your data when it is fair and lawful to do so.

-Sometimes the reason for data collection will be obvious (such as when you give us your email address to allow us to contact you, or when you fill out a form requesting information).
-When it is not, we will describe to you at the time of collection the purpose for collecting the data and if possible, ask for your consent.
+Sometimes, the purpose of collecting personal data will be evident, such as when you provide us with your email address to allow us to contact you or when you complete a form requesting information.
+In instances where the purpose of personal data collection is not obvious, we will clearly describe the purpose at the time of collection and, whenever possible, seek your consent.

 How We Use the Data We Collect